wilburliu1123/DDIA_notes/docs/Chapter 9.md

 ![[not_linearizable_despite_strict_quorum.png]]
 B's read is after A but get old value
-Same as Alice and Bos's situation
+Same as Alice and Bobs's situation
 It is possible to make Dynamo-style quorums linearizable at the cost of performance.
 For example, reader performs read repair
 ![[quorum_write_leader_less_example.png]]

-In summary, it is safest to assume that a leaderless system with Dynamo-style replica‐ tion does not provide linearizability.
+In summary, it is safest to assume that a leaderless system with Dynamo-style replication does not provide linearizability.

 ### The Cost of Linearizability
 #### CAP theorem